The Mipmap Streaming system gives you control over how Unity loads mipmaps.

-To enable Mip Map Streaming, go to Unity’s Quality Settings (Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
+To enable Mipmap Streaming, go to Unity’s Quality Settings (Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
 More info

-See in Glossary > Quality) and enable the Texture Streaming checkbox.
-This reveals the settings specific to the Mip Map Streaming system.
+When you enable this setting, the Quality settings window reveals the settings specific to the Mipmap Streaming system.
 For details on each setting, see documentation on Quality Settings.

 If you’re developing for Android, you also need to open the Build Settings and set the Compression Method to LZ4 or LZ4HC.
 Unity requires one of these compressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression, Animation Compression, Audio Compression, Build Compression.